A a A a A a A a A a A a

 Air Filter / Cleaner

-A device for removing impurities from the air which enters the combustion chamber.
+A device that removes dust and other particulates from intake air before it enters the engine’s combustion chamber.

 Align